 There are countless memes about moving someone’s randomly-placed item to where it should be and they’ll never find it.
 I laugh, because my fiancé actually just tagged me in a Facebook post about this the other day because I moved his drill from the corner of the laundry room (?) to the spot where all of his other tools were.
 He couldn’t find it for three days.

-I’ll be the first to admit that I judge (largely men) for this.
 My father was the same way, continually putting things in random places and getting mad when these things were (intelligently) moved to where they belonged.

 But… if I’m being really honest with myself, my desk is sort of like this.
 It’s that space where everything collects haphazardly and I somehow know where it all is.
 All the time.